JohnCoene/packer/docs/examples/shiny-pug.md

     button(id="fromPug" type="button" class="btn btn-default action-button") Click me!
 ```

 Note that the attributes necessary to create the `actionButton` can be obtained by inspecting a shiny app or creating a button from the console.
+Also, the template pug file includes the dependencies required to run shiny but does not include bootstrap so styling will be different, feel free to include it.

 ```r
 shiny::actionButton("fromPug", "Click me")